26 November 2018 by Kiera Greenwood

 The Blue Mountains

 After the Blue Mountains, the state’s scenery calms into endlessly undulating green curves terraced into pretty rows of vineyards.
 This is Australia’s oldest wine region – the Hunter Valley.
-Taste your way through its 150 wineries, sampling everything from bold reds to refreshing whites.
+Taste your way through its 150 wineries, often producing Shiraz, Chardonnay and Cabernet Sauvignon.
 The region is also undergoing something of a foodie renaissance, with farm-to-table restaurants showcasing the best in local produce.
-Don’t miss out on the artisan cheeses, hand-made chocolates and bakery delicacies.
+Don’t miss out on the artisan cheeses, hand-made chocolates and bakery delicacies – it's all best discovered with our Highlights of New South Wales itinerary that takes in the best of the region.

 Turning back to the coast, you’ll arrive at the ‘Dolphin Capital of Australia’.
 Home to resident bottlenoses, Port Stephens is one of the world’s best places to spot these playful animals.
 Embark on a scenic cruise or, for something truly unique, there’s even the opportunity to swim with the pod.
 It’s all watched over by a collection of national parks, host to giant sand dunes and rainforest walks.
 And, for some relaxation, there’s over two-dozen beaches to choose from.